ShuhuaGao/FHOC/README.md

 # Finite-Horizon Optimal Control of Boolean Control Networks
-This repository contains the code for the paper: Shuhua Gao, Changkai Sun, Cheng Xiang, Kairong Qin, and Tong Heng Lee. *Finite-Horizon Optimal Control of Boolean Control Networks: A Unified Graph-Theoretical Approach* (To be published)
+This repository contains the code for the paper: Shuhua Gao, Changkai Sun, Cheng Xiang, Kairong Qin, and Tong Heng Lee. *Finite-Horizon Optimal Control of Boolean Control Networks: A Unified Graph-Theoretical Approach* published on *IEEE transactions on neural networks and learning systems*.

 **Organization**